ArnaudBuchholz/reserve/doc/openui5.md

 # Serving an OpenUI5 application

 The best way to explain **what REserve can do** is to demonstrate some of its features through a **concrete use case**.
-In this article, we will illustrate how one can quickly setup a server to **facilitate the development of OpenUI5 applications**.
+In this article, we will illustrate how one can quickly setup a server to **facilitate the execution of OpenUI5 applications**.

 ## Quick presentation of OpenUI5